rmkellogg/hbase-lite-rest-client/README.md

                             .withSleepTime(1000)
                             //.withAllowSelfSignedCertificates(false)

-                            // Set these for use of Kerberos, Principal and Keytab
+                            // Set these for use of Kerberos with Principal and Keytab
-                            //.withUseKerberos(true)
+                            //.withUseKerberos("hbase/hostname@REALM.COM","/etc/security/keytabs/hbase.security.keytab")

-                            //.withKeyTabLocation("/etc/security/keytabs/hbase.security.keytab")
+                            // Set these for use of Kerberos with external kinit
-                            //.withUserPrincipal("hbase/hostname@REALM.COM")
+                            //.withUseKerberos()

-                            // Set these for use of Kerberos and external kinit
+                            // Set these for use of Kerberos with external JAAS configuration
-                            //.withUseKerberos(true)
+                            //.withUseJAAS()

-                            // With explicit HttpClient but normally not required
+                            // Set these for use of Preemptive Basic Authentication
-                            //.withHttpClient(httpClient)
+                            //.withUsePreemptiveBasicAuthentication("hbase-user","hbase-password")

                         .build();
 ```

 Legacy RemoteHTable examples using byte arrays: